VIEW NEW JOB PRACTICE Effective 2015

 - Successful completion of the CRISC examination

-- Risk management and information systems control experience
+- IT risk management and information systems control experience

 - Adherence to the Code of Professional Ethics